ansyblenetwork/aquietlife/_posts/2021-08-07-wheeling-rolling.md

 This doesn't mean that wheeling and rolling are necessarily bad responses to losing trades.
 Both wheeling and rolling have the advantage of capturing mean-reversion tendencies.
 Typically, a trade which ends in management is a surprise mixed in with some capitulation, and some mean-reversion is in store.
 (Even if this is not reflected in the underlying stock price, it is typically reflected in the options chain via inflated premiums.)

 However, it is easy to lean too much into both management strategies.
-Trading to break even on a losing trade typically induces a position that is larger or riskier than the trader would have taken in the absence of the preceding loss.
+Trading to break even on a losing trade typically induces a position that is larger or riskier than the trader would have initiated in the absence of the preceding loss.

 ### Aim to lose